How to attract customers with sustainability

-But rest assured: The better a company can present its commitment to sustainability—that is, to creating economic, social and environmental value—the more success it will have in attracting both customers and employees and creating long-lasting relationships with them, says Carla Heim, Senior Advisor, Sustainability and ESG at BDC.
+But rest assured: The better a company can present its commitment to sustainability—that is, to creating economic, social and environmental value—the more success it will have in attracting both customers and employees and creating long-lasting relationships with them, says Carla Heim, Director, Corporate Sustainability at BDC.

 Many customers want to know that their purchases are having an impact—and they’re willing to spend time researching a business’s products, its social structure and environmental impact.

 Need to show customers you’re serious about sustainability

 If you’re just getting started with your sustainability efforts, there are several easy and inexpensive strategies you can use to show customers your intentions and practices when it comes to sustainability.

 1. Create an impactful mission statement